Cheapest electric car in Australia: Introducing the Hyundai IONIQ EV

 • IONIQ Hybrid.
 This car runs mostly on petrol.
 Simultaneous use of engine and motor boosts fuel efficiency however.
 It also features regenerative braking.

 • IONIQ Plug-In Hybrid.
-This combines an electric battery and conventional 1.6L petrol engine to reach an output of 104 kW.
+This combines an electric battery and a conventional 1.6L petrol engine to reach an output of 104 kW.
 The petrol engine kicks in to support longer journeys.

 • IONIQ Electric.
 This pure EV features an 88 kW electric motor combined with a 28 kWh battery.